Tenebrae: Roman Rite since 1970

 Unlike the original well-attended Tenebrae, these modern adaptations have attracted little attention on the part of musical composers.

 Other Western Christian Churches

 Some Protestant denominations retained elements of the Roman Tenebrae liturgy, or added others.
-The Tenebrae services in the Lutheran, Anglican, United Methodist, United Church of Christ and Presbyterian Churches all contain "the pattern of extinguishing the candles (and the overhead lights) and restoring the Christ candle", along with the strepitus.
+The Tenebrae services in the Lutheran and Anglican traditions, as well as in Methodist and Reformed (inclusive of Continental Reformed, Presbyterian and Congregationalist denominations) churches that hold them, all contain "the pattern of extinguishing the candles (and the overhead lights) and restoring the Christ candle", along with the strepitus.
 Some liturgical Baptist congregations also hold Tenebrae Services.
 Variations of Tenebrae are sometimes celebrated in less formal or non-denominational churches as well.